pootlepress/cx-font-awesome-menus-for-canvas/README.md

 1. Install zip file as a plugin (not a theme)
 2. Font Awesome Menus for Canvas will be turned on automatically and will appear under the Canvas Extensions Heading in the Canvas Theme Options
 3. Add icons as classes in Appearance > Menus (make sure you turn on CSS classes option under 'Screen Options' in the menu area).
-See demo video for more details.
-4. Get icon classes from here: http://fortawesome.github.io/Font-Awesome/icons/
+4. Please note that since Canvas 5.7 there are new icon classes.
+They now all start with fa- not icon- and some names have completely changed.
+Please see the reference here: http://fortawesome.github.io/Font-Awesome/icons/

 Versions